 Vero Beach, FL 32960

-A special thanks to Ellis for hosting us.
+Special thanks to Ellis for hosting us for dinner.
 We now have a new place to take friends and family when they visit Vero Beach.

 (By the way, two weeks after this visit, I took my daughter there for lunch.
 She agreed with everything I said.
 We enjoyed an amazingly good lunch.)